-\\\This course is for students who plan to on entering the Respiratory Care program.
-In order to be considered for acceptance to the Program a passing grade of "C" or better must be achieved.
+This course is for students who plan to enter the Respiratory Care program.
+To be considered for acceptance to the Program a passing grade of "C" or better must be achieved.
 Transferability of the course will be determined by the transferring institution.

-RESPIRATORY CARE (CRT to RRT)
+(College Algebra, College Chemistry I, College Physics I and Microbiology should be taken if planning to transfer to a 4-year institution.)